 – How can security measures be applied in IoT devices to protect identity, privacy, and security of the system, given that the device's environment and resources may be constrained?

 – What technical measures are needed to support the protection of privacy in SC&C applications, services, and platforms?
 How can trust be maintained and supported for the use of such systems?

 – What measures can be taken to prevent compromise and protect the integrity and privacy of IoT systems, applications, platforms, and services?

+– How to create trustworthiness in IoT & SC&C devices, systems, applications, protocols, platforms, and services?

+– How to ensure security, privacy and trustworthiness in data related to IoT & SC&C as well as the relevant data planforms?

+– How can block-chain based technologies and mechanisms support security and trustworthiness in IoT & SC&C?

+– How to use machine learning and artificial intelligence (AI) technologies for supporting secured interoperability and trustworthiness in IoT & SC&C?

+– How can quantum technologies support security and trustworthiness in IoT & SC&C?

+– How to apply big data techniques for enhancing security and trustworthiness in IoT & SC&C?

+– How Public Key Infrastructure can enhance authentication mechanisms and communication trustworthiness in IoT and SC&C

-– – – – – – – – What measures can be developed or used to assist with availability and portability of the data in IoT and SC&C platforms, systems, and services?
+– What measures can be developed or used to assist with availability and portability of the data in IoT and SC&C platforms, systems, and services?

-– What options or measures are available for identification of IoT objects, in particular non IP based and non web-based objects in a heterogeneous IoT system, in particular for smart cities?
+– What options or measures are available for identification of IoT objects, including non-IP based and non-web-based objects in a heterogeneous IoT system, for SC&C?

+– What are identification systems and mechanisms that can be used to support IoT and SC&C?

-– – How can identification mechanisms support interoperability in IoT and SC&C and mitigate risks?
+– How can identification mechanisms support interoperability in IoT and SC&C and mitigate risks?

+– How to ensure security and trustworthiness in the interactions through Application Programming Interfaces (API)?

-– – What options and mechanisms may be used for registering and managing IoT identifiers when appropriate?
+– What options and mechanisms may be used for registering and managing IoT identifiers when appropriate?

 – What are the appropriate technical measures needed for identity discovery?

-– Which standards development organizations (SDOs), consortia and fora would it be necessary to collaborate with to maximize synergies and harmonize existing standards?
+– Which standards development organizations (SDOs), consortia and forums would it be necessary to collaborate with to maximize synergies and harmonize existing standards?

 F.3 Tasks